qrtl/ssta-custom/purchase_order_supplier_phone/readme/DESCRIPTION.md

-This module adds supplier's phone and mobile fields to purchase.order, add this fields in purchase order tree view and also add this fields in search view of purchase order.
+This module adds the information of supplier in purchase and update supplier's information when update values in purchase order.